 Available at Mr Porter.

-A high street name most will recognise, Clarks has been producing high-quality footwear since 1852.
+A high street name most will recognize, Clarks has been producing high-quality footwear since 1852.

 The British retailer’s most popular output is undoubtedly the desert boot, a design inspired by footwear made for British Army officers in Egypt.
 Clark’s chukka model follows in close second, crafted from soft suede in a simple and unfussy silhouette.